Dzibanche: Temple of the Cormorants

+Kinichná

-The K'inich Na' Pyramid ("House of the Sun God") is a large pyramid approximately 2 km north of the site core.
+The Kʼinich Naʼ Pyramid ("House of the Sun God") is a large pyramid approximately 2 km north of the site core.
 Two royal burials were discovered inside the structure, accompanied by jade offerings.
 The K'inich Na' Pyramid is surrounded by a number of smaller palace-type structures and the group is linked to the site core by a causeway.
 The group was likely to be the home of an elite lineage group and was placed to extend the city's region of control over the northern parts of the surrounding bajo.